superbenefit/state-template/contributing.md

-# Contributing to Your DAO State Repository
+# Contributing to Your Governance Repository

 This guide outlines how to effectively maintain and contribute to your governance documentation.
-A well-maintained DAO State Repository serves as both a practical reference and an accurate historical record of your organization's evolution.
+A well-maintained Governance Repository serves as both a practical reference and an accurate historical record of your organization's evolution.

+## Understanding the Repository Structure

+The repository contains two distinct types of files that serve different purposes:

+1. **Model Documentation Files** - These are the files that demonstrate what actual governance documentation should look like.
+They include index.md files in the root and subdirectories, as well as content files like governance.md and constitution.md.

+2. **Implementation Guidance Files** - These are files that provide instructions for setting up and customizing the repository, but are not part of the governance documentation itself.
+They include readme.md files in subdirectories and the implementation_guide.md file.

+When deploying your organization's governance repository, implementation guidance files should be removed, while model documentation files should be customized to reflect your specific governance.

 ## Guiding Principles for Contributions